-- Aluminum – This option is the most common across the country for its easy installation and maintenance, as well as its affordability.
-Although aluminum can easily dent with a good amount of pressure or with an impact from debris.
+- Aluminum – This option is the most popular across the country for its easy installation, as well as its affordability.
+Although, aluminum can easily dent with a good amount of pressure or with an impact from debris.

-- Vinyl – Vinyl is in the same category of easy installation and maintenance and affordability.
+- Vinyl – Vinyl is in the same category as aluminum for it’s easy installation and affordability.
 It can, however, crack and grow brittle in extremely cold conditions.

-- Steel – Steel is another popular option that is extremely durable and adds a great amount of curb appeal, but can tend to be expensive.
+- Steel – Steel is another popular option that is extremely durable.
+These systems add a great amount of curb appeal but can tend to be expensive.

 - Copper – These systems are also very stylish with excellent durability, but can be costly as well.

-- Wood – We have wood gutter available, but they are primarily installed on historic buildings where the style of the structure is more important than costs and maintenance.
+- Wood – We have wood gutter available.
+Although, they are primarily installed on historic buildings where the style of the structure is more important than costs of maintenance.

 Gutters should be regularly checked and maintained by the homeowner to keep the system running as efficiently as possible.
 We recommend gutter maintenance be conducted twice a year, in the spring and the fall.
-To skip out on maintenance you can also look into gutter guards.
+To simplify maintenance, you can also look into gutter guards.